 Our paid work can very easily drain our creative energy and suck away all passion in the gap somewhere between the daily grind and survival.
 I have a love and hate relationship with my paid work that tumbles in cycles of enthusiasm from despair to elation to pressure to excitement and so on.
 The necessity of keeping clients happy, so that you can metaphorically put food on the table, means we often concede on our creative visions to keep equilibrium; the result being that our creative fulfilment becomes lost during the fourth or fifth amend cycle.
 For the perfect illustration of this process read How a web design goes straight to hell, by The Oatmeal.

-The side project is our opportunity to grasp back creative control, assert our own ideas and literally save our creative soul from being ground into the final edit floor.
+The passion project is our opportunity to grasp back creative control, assert our own ideas and literally save our creative soul from being ground into the final edit floor.

 Labours of love

 Tina Roth Eisenberg, better known as Swiss Miss, is the ultimate ambassador for the passion project.
 She felt that her paid work was no longer enough to sustain her soul and that she wanted to move away from client work.
 She began Teux Deux, Creative Mornings and Tattly as ‘labours of love’ primarily as an outlet to fulfil her creative ideas.
 “I have a rule: If I keep complaining about something, I either do something about it or let it go,” Her 99U talk, Don’t complain, create, offers inspiration on turning your ideas into reality.

 Passion projects are a labour of love